Overview-Kruger and Canyon Hikes

-Items not mentioned above, eg : Transport, medical and travel insurance, lunch, dinner, drinks and alcoholic beverages.
+Items not mentioned above, eg : Transport, medical and travel insurance, entrance fees at parks and attractions, lunch, dinner, drinks and alcoholic beverages.

 The area affords you the opportunity of excellent game viewing in this diverse habitat of mountains and plains.
 More species of mammals than in any other African wildlife area

 You can add attractions in the vicinity to your program-before or after the tour.
 We can recommend a number of interesting options and can assist with bookings to compliment your Kruger and Canyon Hikes.
 The costs of these options are available on request.